CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/creating-candidate.rst

 max becomes the default value.

 .. note::
-    Choosing History or Template file won't change the next steps.
+    Choosing New sequential or First experiment won't change the next steps.

 Once the user has decided on which file to use, click on the OK button and the following dialog will pop up: